|Matchbox 2||Tuesday, May. 16||7:30 PM|

 Dance Source Houston (DSH) is thrilled to announce the choreographers selected to participate in the third installment of Mind The Gap.
-Works by DSH members Catalina Alexandra, Adam Castaneda, Tehillah Hartmann and Kate Rash will be presented on May 16 at Midtown Arts & Theatre Center Houston (MATCH).
+Works by DSH members Catalina Alexandra, Adam Castaneda, Tehillah Hartmann, Kate Rash, Katie Rodrigues and Kara Stenz will be presented on May 16 at Midtown Arts & Theatre Center Houston (MATCH).

 In addition to creating performance opportunities for local dancemakers, Mind The Gap also provides choreographers with support in production planning and management.
 Members of both MATCH and DSH staff work with artists to ensure they have the tools necessary to successfully present in the artcentric space.
 Mind The Gap is designed to support artists, at any point in their career, who are seeking additional support and guidance to improve their production skills.

 Catalina Alexandra was born in Bogota, Colombia.
 Her choreography has been seen at ACDFA, Big Range Dance Festival, San Jacinto College, Houston Community College, DiverseWorks’12 MinutesMax, HopeWerks, at Weekend of Texas Contemporary Dance at Miller Outdoor Theater, the Houston Fringe Festival, Barnstorm, and as part of NobleMotion's Next Step Series.
 Catalina has performed for various artists in Bogota, La Habana, Ireland, France, Ecuador, and Houston.
 She currently wanders the world, dancing on streams, rocks, villages, in trains, with kids from 3 to 80 something year olds.
 Catalina is grateful to DSH for the opportunity to step on a stage after 14 months of explorations outside of it.